alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 ### Signals

 * Voltage levels on each pin should be either 0V (representing 0/LOW) or 5V (representing 1/HIGH).
-* I haven't tested this, but lower voltages may still work (e.g 3V or 4V could also be considered as HIGH).
+* I haven't tested this, but lower voltages may still work (e.g: 3V or 4V could also be considered as HIGH).
 Just make sure that whatever communicates with a Gameboy can tolerate 5V on its pins.
-* I would't recommend using voltages higher than 5V as you could damage your Gameboy.
+* I wouldn't recommend using voltages higher than 5V as you could damage your Gameboy.

 <br>